Top 10 HIPAA Violations to Avoid in 2026 — Ranked by OCR Enforcement Frequency

 Lost laptops with unencrypted ePHI have driven multiple million-dollar settlements (Children's Medical Center of Dallas at $3.2M, Lifespan Health at $1.04M, Concentra Health at $1.7M).
 The pattern is identical: the practice's own risk analysis identified encryption as a recommended safeguard, but the device wasn't actually encrypted.

-The encryption safe harbor under the Breach Notification Rule is the strongest reason to encrypt every endpoint.
-A breached encrypted laptop typically doesn't require notification.
-A breached unencrypted laptop almost always does.
+The encryption safe harbor under the Breach Notification Rule is the operational reason to encrypt every endpoint: a breached encrypted laptop typically falls outside the notification requirement, while a breached unencrypted laptop carries the full 60-day individual notification clock plus media reporting if more than 500 records are involved.

 6. Failure to provide patient access within 30 days